-Course work in this program is presented in an evening/weekend format for working
+Course work in the Somerset program is presented in an evening/weekend format for

-sound nursing judgment, continually develop professional identity, and possess a spirit
+demonstrate sound nursing judgment, continually develop professional identity, and

-of inquiry to improve the quality of patient care.
-Encompassed within these roles
+possess a spirit of inquiry to improve the quality of patient care.
+Encompassed within

-are the core components of context and environment, knowledge and science, personal/professional
+these roles are the core components of context and environment, knowledge and science,

-are eligible to take the National Council Licensure Examination for Registered Nurses
+the curriculum.
+Graduates are eligible to take the National Council Licensure Examination

-(NCLEX-RN).
-The Associate Degree Nursing curriculum is organized around a clearly
+for Registered Nurses (NCLEX-RN).
+The Associate Degree Nursing curriculum is organized

-defined conceptual framework and combines general education and nursing courses.
-The
+around a clearly defined conceptual framework and combines general education and nursing

-nursing courses correlate classroom and clinical instruction in a variety of community
+courses.
+The nursing courses correlate classroom and clinical instruction in a variety